 Rinse and repeat.
 Go through the process of letting a few days pass and then rereading your ideas at least one more time.
 This time, don't bother looking at the topics you've already rejected.
 Instead, concentrate on those you highlighted earlier and maybe some of the ones that were neither circled nor thrown away.

-Develop your top 2 - 4 choices to see which is best.
+Develop your top two to four choices to see which is best.
 Unless you feel very strongly about one of your top choices, the only way to really know which of your best ideas is the perfect one is to try actually making them into essays.
 For each one, go through the steps listed in the next section of the article under "Find Your Idea's Narrative."
 Then, use your best judgment (and maybe that of your parents, teachers, or school counselor) to figure out which one to draft into your personal statement.

 Handing out trophies to your top three ideas is entirely optional.